Jump to section

-Well, not quite.
-Employee relations teams need to cover almost every part of their colleagues’ experiences in the office.
+Employee relations teams need to cover almost every part of their colleagues’ experiences in, and out of, the office.
 Addressing tensions around health and safety, taking a stand on important social issues, supporting career growth and learning opportunities — the list goes on.

 In this article, we'll explore the definition, give you a quick primer and discuss best practices.
 You will also discover the most essential traits of an Employee Relations Manager, and challenges that you’ll need to tackle.

 In every company, keeping your team happy offers its share of unique challenges.

 And that's especially true in a world where a lot of teams are working remotely.
 Many employees struggle with social isolation, communication, and a sense of belonging.

 Employee relations is there to help with all of these.